 Les Paul in Mahwah

-We are now accepting credit cards though Paypal.
+We accept credit cards (online ONLY) though Paypal.
 Should you wish to join us by mail, please send your check and vital information to Mahwah Museum, 201 Franklin Turnpike, Mahwah, NJ 07430.
 Please make checks payable to Mahwah Museum.
 We thank you for your participation.

 An Individual Member gets a membership card which entitles the Member to free admission to the Museum; free admission to all of our lectures and gallery talks; invitations to member events; free subscription to the newsletter ; and voting privileges at the annual meeting.
 Dues are $15 per year per person.
 Enjoy our most economical membership for individuals under 62 years of age.

 An individual who has reached the age of 62 can have all the benefits of an Individual Membership at a reduced price.
 Dues are $10 per year per person.

 A Family Membership gets a membership card which entitles the all members of an immediate family (parents, plus children under the age of 18) to free admission to the Museum; free admission to all of our lectures and gallery talks; invitations to member events; free subscription to the newsletter; and voting privileges at the annual meeting.
 Voting privileges are extended to both adults.

 Museum Family Membership – $25